vapoursynth/vapoursynth/doc/installation.rst

 #############

 First download and install the prerequisites:
-   * `Python 3.7 <http://www.python.org/>`_  -- 32 and/or 64 bit version
+   * `Python 3.7 <http://www.python.org/>`_  -- 32 or 64 bit version depending
+   on which version of VapourSynth you want to install

-Note that per user installs of VapourSynth only can use per user installs of Python and likewise all user installs of Python can only be used by VapourSynth when installed for all users.
+Note that VapourSynth and Python have to be matched so both are either installed for all users or for only for the current user.

 Also note that per user installs will not install the required visual studio 2019 runtimes.